Iris Loveridge

-Her recordings of Bax's piano works (not quite a complete survey of his piano output, though most of his pieces for the instrument are represented) were recently re-issued on CD by Lyrita Records.
+Her recordings of Bax's piano works (not quite a complete survey of his piano output, though most of his pieces for the instrument are represented) were recorded between 1959 and 1963 and were re-issued on CD by Lyrita Records in 2013.
+Lyrita also produced recordings of her performances of Moeran's solo piano music in the 1960s, re-issued on CD in 2008.

-She married Henry Morriss in 1966, but continued to perform under her maiden name.
+She married the City accountant (and amateur pianist) Henry Morriss in 1966, but continued to perform under her maiden name.
+Their address in the 1960s was her family home, 100 Woodcock Hill, Kenton, Harrow.
+They later moved to Beaconsfield.
 Henry died in 1995.
-Iris Loveridge died in Gloucester.
+Iris Loveridge died in Gloucester, survived by a stepson.